-Marking keys are an explicit statement about what the examining panel expects of candidates when they respond to particular examination items.
-They are provided by the examining panel as provisional documents, to be refined or modified as necessary in the light of sample marking and discussion between the chief examiner and the chief marker.
+Marking keys are an explicit statement about what the examination panel expects of candidates when they respond to particular examination items.
+They are provided by the examination panel as provisional documents, to be refined or modified as necessary in the light of sample marking and discussion between the Chief Examiner and the Chief Marker.